praveenverma96/Whatsapp_Stalker/readme.txt

+How this works ?

+We stored Whatsapp session on Selenium's Chrome browser, After that it checks the status of our desired whatsapp contact from web.whatsapp.com

 You may enter any whatsapp user's Number and this program will notify you every time the User Opened Whtasapp using a Telegram Bot.
 This program Uses Python and selenium webdriver to gather Online status.